Maylands

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 59 active transport stops operating in Maylands.
-These stops offer a mix of train and bus services.
-There are 12 individual routes serving these stops, collectively providing 3,445 weekly passenger trips.
+The analysis of public transport in Maylands found that there are 59 active transport stops currently operating.
+These include a mix of train and bus services.
+There are 12 individual routes serving these stops collectively providing 3,445 weekly passenger trips.

-Transport accessibility is rated excellent, with residents typically located 180 meters from the nearest transport stop.
-Service frequency averages 492 trips per day across all routes, equating to approximately 58 weekly trips per individual stop.
+The accessibility to transport is rated as excellent with residents typically located approximately 180 meters from the nearest transport stop.
+The service frequency averages 492 trips per day across all routes which equates to approximately 58 weekly trips per individual stop.

 Frequently Asked Questions - Transport